-Brooklyn & The Butcher - Make your reservation soon for the quintessential celebration meal for big steaks, shareable plates, and an incredible array of cocktails in a gorgeous.
-This space historical space includes romantic spaces from the bar to the speakeasy, and is sure to fill fast -- make your reservation fast!
+Brooklyn & The Butcher - Make your reservation soon for the quintessential celebration meal for big steaks, shareable plates, and an incredible array of cocktails.
+This gorgeous historical space includes romantic spaces from the bar to the speakeasy, and is sure to fill quickly -- make your reservation fast!

 This is just the tip of the foodie iceberg, but If you’d rather have a date night in, you can always order carry-out!

 Though February often serves us with some chilly temperatures, there is nothing more romantic than a wintry walk, cuddling arm-in-arm with your beloved.
 If your Valentine’s Day activity is on-the-go, Southern Indiana has walking, hiking, and biking paths with gorgeous views.

 Stretching from downtown Jeffersonville to downtown New Albany, the Ohio River Greenway is a 7.5-mile pathway that hugs the Ohio River’s edge.
 You will see gorgeous views of the river, the dam, and the forest, all of which offer picnic spots.
 With this trail, you really can’t go wrong, but Ashland Park is a great spot overlooking the Louisville skyline for a picnic with your Valentine.

 With many trails under 3 miles, Charlestown State Park has some of the best scenic views in Southern Indiana.
 For added romance, take your date to Rose Island.
 This abandoned amusement park may seem more fit for Halloween, but with the winter trees bare, no view is obstructed, which makes for romantic and nostalgic scenery.